 Enter the Reference Number for the ballot you are working on within the first box (labeled "1" and has the gray text that says "Ref").
-The Reference Number will be located in the top right corner of the printed ballot.
+The Reference Number will be on the top right concern of the printed ballot.

 Enter the number corresponding to the voters' choices in the entry fields as it appears on the ballot.
 The number is located to the left of the voter's choice.

-If your vote allows Write-ins, enter the name in the right-hand field exactly as it appears on the printed ballot.
+If your vote allows Write-ins, enter the name in the furthest right-hand field exactly as it appears on the printed ballot.

 You can click your way to each new box or hit the "Enter" key on your keyboard after filling out each box to move to the next one.
 Also your keyboard's "Tab" key will achieve the same effect as the "Enter" key.

 Hitting "Enter" in the last box of the entry field will open up a new field to allow you to enter another ballot.

-If you accidentally create a field after you've filled out a field for your last ballot, you will not be able to save and validate your batch without closing the blank field.
+If you accidentally create a field after filling out a field for your last ballot, you cannot save and validate your batch without closing the blank field.
 To do so, click the [X] in the top-right corner of the extra blank entry field.

 When you are ready to submit your batch, click on "Save and Validate your Batch."

 Ballot Entry Validation Errors

 If you try to submit a batch with ballot fields not filled out appropriately, the batch will not save.
 Therefore, we recommend entering a maximum of ten at a time; it helps make things more manageable when you find and correct the errors.